jsherman212/xnuspy/README.md

 apply the following formula: `replacement = k + (r - u)`

-After that, `replacement` is the kernel virtual address of the user's replacement function on the shared mapping and it is written to the function hook structure. xnuspy does not re-direct execution to the EL0 address of the replacement function because that's extremely unsafe: not only does that put us at the mercy of the scheduler, it gives us no control over the scenario where a process with a kernel hook dies while a kernel thread is still executing on the replacement.
+After that, `replacement` is the kernel virtual address of the user's replacement function on the shared mapping and is written to the function hook structure. xnuspy does not re-direct execution to the EL0 address of the replacement function because that's extremely unsafe: not only does that put us at the mercy of the scheduler, it gives us no control over the scenario where a process with a kernel hook dies while a kernel thread is still executing on the replacement.

-Finally, the shared mapping is marked as executable<sup>*</sup> and a unconditional immediate branch (`B`) is assembled.
+Finally, the shared mapping is marked as executable and a unconditional immediate branch (`B`) is assembled.
 It directs execution to the start of `tramp`, and is what replaces the first instruction of the now-hooked kernel function.
 Unfortunately, this limits us from branching to hook structures more than 128 MB away from a given kernel function. xnuspy does check for this scenario before booting and falls back to unused code already in the kernelcache for the hook structures to reside on instead if it finds that this could happen.

-<sup>*not exactly what happens, what actually happens produces that effect</sup>

 # Device Security
 This module completely neuters KTRR/AMCC lockdown and KPP.
 I don't